ZhgChg.Li

 let deviceToken = data.base64EncodedString()

-//POST deviceToken to backend, let backend query Apple server, then return the result to the APP
+// POST deviceToken to backend, let backend query Apple server, then return result to APP

 let p8 = """